SatelliteShorelines/SDS_Benchmark/README.md

 The first Jupyter notebook, [1_preprocess_datasets.ipynb](https://github.com/kvos/SDS_Benchmark/blob/main/1_preprocess_datasets.ipynb), provides the code to download and process the publicly available shoreline datasets into time-series of shoreline change along cross-shore transects.
 Everyone is encouraged to run this notebook to get familiar with the benchmark sites.

 The following inputs are provided for each site:
-- `Region of Interest (ROI)`: to download/crop the satellite imagery
+- `Region of Interest (ROI)`: to download/crop the satellite imagery.
-- `Cross-shore transects`: to extract time-series of cross-shore shoreline change and apply a water level correct
+- `Cross-shore transects`: to extract time-series of cross-shore shoreline change and apply a water level correct.
-- `Modelled tides`: time-series of tide levels every 5 min from the FES2014 global tide model
+- `Modelled tides`: time-series of tide levels every 5 min from the FES2014 global tide model.
-- `Beach slopes`: estimated from the topographic surveys, can be used to apply a water level correction
+- `(Beach slopes)`: not available yet, will be estimated from the topographic surveys and can be used to apply a water level correction.
-- (`Wave parameters`): not available at the moment but can be obtained if needed
+- (`Wave parameters`): not available at the moment but can be obtained if needed.

 The geospatial layers can be visualised by opening the QGIS file `qgis_overview.qgz` include in the repository.

+Currently, additional information for applying satellite-derived shorelines at each site is available in the [`sites_info.txt`](./datasets/sites_info.txt).
+This includes:
+- an average beach-face slope value to use for water level corrections.
+- the contour level used to extract time-series of shoreline change from the topographic data (close to Mean High Water Springs for each site).
+- a local projected coordinate system for each site (using global coordinates can lead to large errors).

 Please use these inputs to ensure that differences between algorithms are not a result of differences in the inputs.